HOME VENTILATION ROCHESTER NY

 A balance circulation system will have one square foot of venting for every 300 cubic feet of free air in attic.
 This ratio is used to find how many vents you need.
 You should have an equal distribution of intake (soffit) and out-take (roof) vents for circulation to be effective.
 Intake vents which are located at the underside edge of roof, known as eaves; allow fresh air flow in the attic.
 Exhaust vents which are located near the ridge (top crest) or directly on the ridge line of the roof, depending on the vent type; allow the air to leave the attic.
 Both intake and exhaust vents must be in place, and unobstructed in order for system to work.

-Basement Waterproofing, Roofing Contractor, Chimney Repair, Foundation Repair, Insulation, Mold Removal, Structural Jacking and Bracing, Rochester NY, and Surrounding Area’s in Monroe County
+Basement Waterproofing, Roofing and Roof Repair, Chimney Repair, Foundation Repair, Insulation, Mold Removal, Structural Jacking and Bracing, Rochester NY, and Surrounding Area’s in Monroe County

 CONTACT US TODAY!